 Commodity price movements are primarily described by indices largely based on spot market prices, and therefore exclude transactions governed by longer-term contracts.
 Price indices for such commodities as food, beverages, agricultural raw materials, minerals, non-ferrous metals, fertilizers and crude petroleum are obtained from IMF International Financial Statistics.
-Aggregates for all primary commodities and for nonfuel primary commodities are calculated using IMF weights (Appendix table A25).
+Aggregates for all primary commodities and for nonfuel primary commodities are calculated using IMF weights (Appendix table A26).

-Export and import prices of the United States by commodity group are sourced from the US Department of Labor.
-Those of Germany and Japan are sourced from national statistics.
-Aggregates are calculated by weighting the countries' price indices with the respective export and import values of the previous year (Appendix tables A26 and A27).
+Export and import prices by commodity group of Germany, Japan and the United States are sourced from national statistics.
+Aggregates are calculated by weighting the countries' price indices with the respective export and import values of the previous year (Appendix tables A27 and A28).

-3. Merchandise trade volume and unit value indices
+3. World merchandise trade indices